Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## System module: SystemJS module

-SystemJS is a library that can enable ES6 module syntax for older ES5.
-For example, the following module is defined in ES6 syntax:
+SystemJS is a library that can enable ES module syntax for older ES.
+For example, the following module is defined in ES 6syntax:

 ```js
 // Define ES module.